 Outsourcing the task to an expert who can provide bookkeeping support could be the ideal solution, but for various reasons, this isn’t always possible for every organisation.

-With this in mind, what key principles and habits should you follow to ensure that your bookkeeping practices support the success of your business?
+With this in mind, what key principles and habits should you follow to ensure that your bookkeeping practices support the success of your small business?

 Separate Personal and Business Bank Accounts

 While this might seem a small matter when your business is first formed and only operating on a small scale, you’ll be surprised how quickly expenses mount up.
 Therefore, creating a separate business account as soon as possible will make the task of bookkeeping much more straightforward.

 You will need to cross check your internal records against your bank statement, and this will be a lot simpler if you are certain that all transactions relate to the business only.
 Bear in mind that having multiple business bank accounts could also lead to confusion when trying to keep up with your bookkeeping as you will have numerous transactions across accounts to track.

 Consider your options carefully when choosing a business account as there are likely to be a range of flexible options available which differ to personal banking.

 Knowledge is Power… But only when it’s up to date!

 There is no escaping the fact that many elements of bookkeeping are complex, and this single reason is why many people defer to a bookkeeping professional for support.
 That said, regardless of whether you will be doing the job yourself or outsourcing it, you should equip yourself with a basic understanding of bookkeeping processes.
 Without this bottom-line knowledge, you will struggle to understand and communicate with a professional bookkeeper or accountant on even simple bookkeeping issues.
 An understanding of the legalisation and processes is even more important if your business operates internationally.